EtchedPixels/CC6303/README.md

 - copt has no idea about register usage analysis, dead code elimination etc.
   We could do far better with a proper processor that understood 680x not just a pattern handler.
 We fudge it a bit with hints but it's not ideal.

-## 6800

-Most of the base pieces are there for 6800 at this point but some of the compiler does not know how to generate 6800 code.
-Some of the difficult stuff has been tackled.
-The compiler should never need to PSHX and it knows a dirty trick to emulate PULX.